Activiti/activiti-scripts/README.md

 Nothing should be pushed or released unless PUSH=true is set - see release.sh.
 Your local SRC_DIR (default to home/src/) will then contain the product.

+If cloud is released separately from non-cloud, then cloud can be pointed at a non-cloud release version e.g. 7.0.0.TEST1.
+Set:

+    export EXTRA_SED='s@<activiti-dependencies.version>.*</activiti-dependencies.version>@<activiti-dependencies.version>7.0.0.TEST1</activiti-dependencies.version>@g'

 To test a release, building images locally:

     export BRANCH=<RELEASE_TAG_NAME>